Mejji/CODSOFT/README.md

 # CODSOFT
 This is for Alvear's submission bin for CODSOFT Web Development Internship.

-For this repository, I am tasked to make a portfolio, a landing page, and a calculator for me to pass this intership.
+For this repository, I am tasked to make a portfolio showcasing my skills, experiences, resumè and my social media!